Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/how.md

 title: How a JAC program runs
 ---

-The JAC Promgrammming language builds its paradigm on traversal of Graphs.
+The JAC Promgrammming language builds its paradigm on the traversal of Graphs.
 The Walker is used to traverse graphs .
 The graph is a combination of nodes and edges connected together.
 We create our graphs and walkers and specify their abilities.

 All traversal begins at the Init or default node.
 This `init` node will connect to the main root of our graph.